 The first thing that you should get started with is the foundation of SEO: Keyword Research.

 Today, the purpose of this article is to get you covered on the basics of keyword research and how it may help you in your search engine optimization campaigns.
-Let’s explore more on this topic shall we?
+Let’s explore more on this topic, shall we?

-Keyword research is a method used by marketers to identify and target which are the keywords that they should be focusing on when writing their content.
+Keyword research is a method used by marketers to identify and target the keywords that they should be focusing on when writing their content.
 With that in mind, it would be easier for them to do their writing.

 According to Internet Live Stats, Google processes over 40,000 search queries every second on average which means there are a total of 3.5 billion searches a day and 1.2 trillion searchers worldwide.

 Before we dig deeper, let’s go through certain basics that you will come across and should understand when doing keywords research.
 These data are also provided by most of the keyword research tools.

 Search volume is a representation of how many times a keyword or term is being searched monthly.
 The bigger the better (depending on your website and other factors).
 More often than not the popular search terms already have a significant amount of competition, making it very difficult to achieve top positions in search engines.
 The ideal combination would be a keyword with high search volume and low search competition.

-So, the more people searches for your targeted keyword, the larger your targeted audience will be reached.
+So, the more people search for your targeted keyword, the larger your targeted audience will be reached.
 If no one is searching for your keywords that you’re targeting, then no one will be able to find your content.
 Simple as that.

 Short tail– 3 words or less.
 They are words that are rather general.
 Thus, it has a high competition, costly and rather challenging to achieve high positions in search engines.
 For instance, when you are searching for things to eat; ‘Western Food’, ‘Chinese Food’ or ‘Arabian Food’ or countries to visit; ‘Japan’, ‘Thailand’, ‘Canada’.